VURT YOUR ENTHUSIASM (23)

 Actually, it’s 2024 as I type this, and… well, things are somewhat familiar — from the employment threat of AI, to the privatization of police work, to the rampant media misinformation, to the ravages of a warming planet, to the anarcho-capitalist vision of leaving Earth behind in favor of an unregulated reboot on the red planet.

 Actually, it’s 1983, and mainstream American comics need a shot in the arm.
 The world-weary metafictions of Watchmen and The Dark Knight Returns are three long years away.
 Only one man can write and draw fans out of the superhero doldrums.
 This auteur’s name is Howard Chaykin, and at age 33 he manages to foresee both the above futures.
 Over the course of 12 bold issues, he forges in American Flagg! a true science fiction comic: a sumptuous vision of the dim future that is 2031, complete with a talking cat, robot sidekicks, satellite-powered election tampering, and ballistic pharmaceutical weaponry, and populated by characters with names like Medea Blitz and Sam Luis Obispo.
 American comics are rich with superheroes, less so with solid scifi.
-The closest comrades of Chaykin’s Flagg arguably appeared in the long-running British magazine 2000 AD (notably Judge Dredd) and the shorter-lived Deadline (see: Tank Girl).
+The closest English-language comrades of Chaykin’s Flagg arguably appeared in the long-running magazines Heavy Metal and 2000 AD (notably Judge Dredd) and in shorter-lived Deadline (see: Tank Girl).

 American Flagg! will go on for dozens more issues, first from Chaykin, then courtesy of a rotating cast of contributors (among them J.M.
 DeMatteis, Mark Badger, and Watchmen’s own Alan Moore), but it’s Chaykin’s initial run that stands out.
 It has the power of a blockbuster movie yet bears the self-evident imprint of a single individual’s creation (credit as well to letterer Ken Bruzenak, who is if not the fifth Beatle then the second Chaykin, thanks to his dynamic visual sound effects).